I’ll call it August 2001, but it began long before then.

 International Shipping Law dictates that survivors of shipwreck should be taken to the nearest port to receive medical attention.

-What happened next is not among our finest hours of our country.
+What happened next is not among the finest hours of our country.

 We refused help.